-This is the only gluten free chocolate cake recipe you will ever need!
-I adapted this recipe from the Hershey’s chocolate cake recipe 20 years ago and it is the only chocolate cake recipe I have used since.
-This cake is perfectly moist and chocolatey every time and holds up to anything you frost it with or all by itself with a dusting of powdered sugar.
+This is the only gluten-free chocolate cake recipe you will ever need!
+I adapted this recipe from the Hershey’s chocolate cake recipe 20 years ago, and it is the only chocolate cake recipe I have used since.
+This cake is perfectly moist and chocolatey every time and holds up to anything you frost it with or all by itself with a dusting of confectioners’ sugar.
 The better the quality of the cocoa powder you use, the better the cake will be.
-My favorites are Valrhona, Droste, and Callebaut but if you are not able to find them both Ghiridelli and Hershey’s Special Dark will still give you a great result.
+My favorites are Valrhona, Droste and Callebaut, but if you are not able to find them both Ghiradelli and Hershey’s Special Dark will still give you a great result.

 Tips for success: